Sech (singer): 2019–present

 During a Zoom listening party on May 7, 2020, Sech announced that his second studio album, 1 of 1 would be released on May 21, 2020.
 The album's lead single, "Si Te Vas" with Ozuna, reached the top ten in Panama and Spain.
 The album also includes the Panamanian top 10 single "Relación" and features appearances from Daddy Yankee, Arcángel, Nando Boom, and Lenny Tavarez.
 Sech explained that the album also includes "throwbacks to Panama's classic reggae en español sound".
 "Relación" became Sech's fourth top 10 on the Hot Latin Songs chart and his first solo song to do so.
 The song also garnered popularity on the video-sharing app TikTok.

 On April 15, 2021, Sech released his third studio album called 42, an 11 track album with features from Rauw Alejandro, Wisin, Yandel, Arcángel, and Nicky Jam.
 The name of this album was chosen as a tribute to Jackie Robinson, who was the first African American in the MLB.
 The number also has significance to Sech because of how it was passed on to Panamanian baseball player, Mariano Rivera.

 Also in 2021, he released "Volando (Remix)" with Bad Bunny and Mora, Una Nota with J Balvin, "Tus Lágrimas" with Mora, and "Se Le Ve" with Dímelo Flow, Justin Quiles, Lenny Tavárez, Arcangel, De La Ghetto, and Dalex.

 At the end of 2021, Sech and DJ Khaled released the song "Borracho".
 Sech also released a single called "Noche De Teteo" as his first song in 2022.
 Also, via Instagram stories, Sech said that the name for his upcoming album would be "Bienvenidos al Bloke."
-The date for this album has yet to be announced.
+On September 21, 2023, Sech released his EP El Bloke Hills.

+On October 24, 2024, Sech released single "Toy Perdio" after signing with Rimas Entertainment.
+On November 29, he released his fourth studio album Tranki, Todo Pasa.

+On August 3, 2025, Sech joined Bad Bunny onstage for the latter's San Juan residency No Me Quiero Ir de Aquí to perform their collaboration "Ignorantes" as well as his own hits "Otro Trago", "911", and "Sal y Perrea".

+On September 25, Sech released the single "París" with fellow Panamanian singer Boza, with Boza stating "All of Panama wanted us to [collaborate], and now it's finally come to life."